-As we continue to grow as an organization, we remain dedicated to championing a culture that celebrates diversity and fosters a collaboration inside the organization.
-We are committed to increasing representation of under-represented minorities at Intellia, particularly in leadership roles.
-As of March 31, 2022, our team of Senior and Executive Vice Presidents is diverse in both gender and ethnicity, as 45% of that group is female and 27% of that same leadership group is ethnically diverse.
-Across our workforce, our employee population consists of 56% women and 44% men and comes from more than 25 countries of origin.
-Although the COVID-19 pandemic prevented us from doing so in person, we continue to celebrate and educate about our diversity through virtual employee events, awareness campaigns, employee resource groups, and other programs.
-Our recruiting team underwent bias awareness training, and we have sponsored career fairs and conferences at organizations focused on underrepresented minorities to ensure that we continue to attract the best talent and increase representation.
+As we continue to grow as an organization, we remain dedicated to championing a culture that celebrates diversity and fosters collaboration inside the organization.
+We are committed to increasing representation of underrepresented minority groups at Intellia, particularly in leadership roles.
+As of March 31, 2023, our leadership group, consisting of the Company's senior vice presidents and executive vice presidents, is diverse in both gender and ethnicity, as 50% of that group is female and 33% of that same leadership group is ethnically diverse.
+Across our workforce, our employee population consists of 56% female and 44% male and comes from more than 25 countries of origin.
+We continue to celebrate and educate about the importance of diversity in our workforce through virtual and in-person employee events, awareness campaigns, employee resource groups, charitable campaigns, and other programs.
+Our recruiting team underwent bias awareness, diversity recruiting, and veteran-specific recruiting trainings, and we have sponsored career fairs and conferences at organizations focused on underrepresented minority groups to ensure that we continue to attract the best talent and increase representation.
+At the end of 2022, we began offering unconscious bias training to people managers and have since expanded the training to all employees.